 At the mouth of Delaware Bay, Cape Henlopen State Park has six miles of coastline and lots of interesting things to see.
 In addition to lighthouses, viewpoints, and lovely trails, some of its main attractions are the beaches.
 We enjoyed Gordons Pond Beach, which has two World War II lookout towers right on the sand, and Herring Point, a dog-friendly beach, is popular with visitors who have a pup in tow.

-Within the park, history lovers can visit the sites of the Fort Miles Historical Area, a place where 2500 soldiers were tasked with the important job of defending the coastline from the German navy during World War II.
-You can tour the underground museum in Battery 519 and see lots of heavy artillery and original buildings around the grounds.
+Within the park, we like visiting the sites of the Fort Miles Historical Area, a place where 2500 soldiers were tasked with the important job of defending the coastline from the German navy during World War II.
+Visitors can tour the underground museum in Battery 519 and see lots of heavy artillery and original buildings around the grounds.

 On the north side of the park, the Seaside Nature Center is also a popular stop.
 Its exhibits explain the various animal and habitats within Cape Henlopen State Park, but its two-level touch tank is the main attraction.
 Visitors can see stingrays, horseshoe crabs, and other wildlife up close.